-Oest has spent the last two decades working with cleaning media suppliers to ensure Oest products are truly optimised for the task in hand and with degreasing application chemistry.
+Oest has spent the last two decades working with cleaning media suppliers to ensure Oest products are truly optimised for the task at hand and, uniquely with degreasing applications.
 All manufacturing oils and lubricants have additives to help them fulfil their mission effectively.
 If not carefully chosen by the oil manufacturer, these additives and the base oils can create many cleaning and degreasing system problems.
 These issues are generally chemical in nature and result in machine operational issues and part cleanliness problems.
-With many resulting in adverse outcomes such as these examples below: –
+With many resulting in adverse outcomes such as these examples below.

 A loss of solvent stability

 Chlorinated and sulphated oils or oils with poorly selected fractions can result in solvent stabilisers being continuously depleted, requiring more than average stabilisation.
 An optimised oil and solvent degreasing system will use very little stabiliser during everyday use.
 Excessive stabilisation becomes very expensive over time and sometimes a time-consuming task that is avoidable with the correct oil selection.